 NEO: The World Ends with You has the amazing ability to turn you into a pinhead.

 By that, we mean someone who’s obsessed with pins - special items in the game that imbue those they’re equipped on with incredible psychic powers.
 These incredible accessories are the heart of NEO: The World Ends with You’s incredibly stylish combat system - allowing our heroes to dance and attack their way round the battlefield at the same time!

 Whether you’re firing psychic lasers or conjuring boulders from mid-air, fights are fast-paced, exciting, and super rewarding… and it’s all thanks to the talented developers at Square Enix, h.a.n.d., Inc. and UQIGMO.

-With the game’s recent release on PC via the Epic Games Store, we thought it would be interesting to speak to Director Hiroyuki Ito from Square Enix, Game Director Koji Yamamoto from UQIGMO and Lead Battle Designer Hideyoshi Shimomoto from h.a.n.d., Inc. to uncover the story behind building this one-of-kind battle system, and the challenges they had to overcome along the way.
+With the game now available on Steam, we thought it would be interesting to revisit our deep dive with Director Hiroyuki Ito from Square Enix, Game Director Koji Yamamoto from UQIGMO and Lead Battle Designer Hideyoshi Shimomoto from h.a.n.d., Inc. and uncover the story behind building this one-of-kind battle system, and the challenges they had to overcome along the way.